-These writing tips will show you the fundamentals on how to write an academic CV to secure a position as a college instructor or university professor.
-An academic curriculum vitae, or CV, is a lot like a resume, however it is quite a bit longer and more detailed.
+These writing tips will show you the fundamentals of writing an academic CV to secure a position as a college instructor or university professor.
+An academic curriculum vitae, or CV, is a lot like a resume; however, it is longer and more detailed.

 Higher education instructors typically have amassed more publications, presentations, and potentially professional affiliations than the average classroom teacher.
 Therefore, choosing to use a CV provides the job candidate with a better format for showcasing their relevant credentials.
 Don’t forget how important the perfect cover letter is for applying for higher education jobs.

 If you are a beginning teacher, you may wish to check out how to write a new teacher resume or CV with no experience.

 It gives you space and freedom to list things without necessarily explaining or expanding upon them, i.e., jobs can come in a list format without including the responsibilities that went along with them.
 However, if you wish to highlight a few teaching accomplishments that went along with select jobs, you may do so.
 Furthermore, a CV allows the reader to skim through the document to find the information needed easily.

 Discover these six tips for creating an effective higher education curriculum vitae.

 A professional summary, or introductory paragraph, provides you with the opportunity to highlight soft skills that don’t easily fit into the traditional areas of a higher education curriculum vitae.
 For instance, you may want to include descriptors that you know are your top characteristics to show what you value in your talents.

 They may include diligent, goal-driven, collaborative, compassionate, student-focused, or dedicated.
 Your academic curriculum vitae profile also allows you to convey your strengths in meaningful statements, not just cold, hard facts, like in the rest of your CV.

 Below are sample one-line statements from an introductory paragraph that might spark your interest: